 - Spatchcock turkey: To spatchcock the turkey, set the turkey breast-side down on a cutting board and use very sharp kitchen shears to begin cutting down one side of the spine through the ribs and then repeat on the other side of the spine.
 Discard the spine.

-- Flip the turkey over onto the breasts and use your hands to press on the middle of the bird pressing down firmly to flatten the turkey.
+- Flip the turkey over onto its breasts and use your hands to press firmly on the center of the bird, flattening the turkey.

-- Place the flattened turkey onto the wire rack and stuff the onion and garlic under the skin of the turkey.
+- Stuff and season: Place the flattened turkey onto the wire rack and stuff the onion and garlic under the skin of the turkey.
 Tuck the fresh herbs under the wings and season the turkey skin with the turkey seasoning.
 Massage the seasoning into the skin.

 - Roast turkey: Drizzle the olive oil over the turkey and massage the oil into the turkey with your hands.
 Place the turkey into the oven and bake for 20 minutes at 400ºF.